inbo/tutorials/content/articles/inbo_software/index.md

 ### General

+- **R package [frictionless][frictionless]**: read and write Frictionless Data Packages.
+A [Data Package](https://specs.frictionlessdata.io/data-package/) is a simple container format and standard to describe and package a collection of (tabular) data.
+It is typically used to publish FAIR and open datasets.
 - **R package [inbodb][inbodb]**: connect to and retrieve data from databases on the INBO server, with dedicated functions to query some of these databases.

 ### Environmental data

+- **Python package [pydov][pydov]**: to query and download data from [Databank Ondergrond Vlaanderen (DOV)](https://www.dov.vlaanderen.be/).
+DOV aggregates data about soil, subsoil and groundwater of Flanders and makes them publicly available.
+Interactive and human-readable extraction and querying of the data is provided by a web application, whereas the focus of this package is to support machine-based extraction and conversion of the data.
 - **R package [wateRinfo][wateRinfo]**: facilitates access to [waterinfo.be](https://www.waterinfo.be/), a website managed by the [Flanders Environment Agency (VMM)](https://en.vmm.be/) and [Flanders Hydraulics Research](https://www.waterbouwkundiglaboratorium.be/).
 The website provides access to real-time water and weather related environmental variables for Flanders (Belgium), such as rainfall, air pressure, discharge, and water level.
 The package provides functions to search for stations and variables, and download time series.
-- **Python package [pydov][pydov]**: to query and download data from [Databank Ondergrond Vlaanderen (DOV)](https://www.dov.vlaanderen.be/).
-DOV aggregates data about soil, subsoil and groundwater of Flanders and makes them publicly available.
-Interactive and human-readable extraction and querying of the data is provided by a web application, whereas the focus of this package is to support machine-based extraction and conversion of the data.
 - **R package [watina][watina]**: provides functions to query and process data from the Watina database (mainly groundwater data).

 ### Biological data

-- **Python package [pyinaturalist][pyinaturalist]**: Python client for the iNaturalist APIs.
-- **R package [rgbif][rgbif]**: provides an R interface to the [Global Biodiversity Information Facility API](https://www.gbif.org/developer/summary).
-- **R package [gulltracking][gulltracking]**: provides an R interface to the [UvA-BiTS database](http://www.uva-bits.nl/), which stores bird movement data collected with UvA-BiTS GPS trackers.
-The package provides functionality to download data and metadata, calculate some metrics, and load the data into a query-optimized SQLite database for local analysis.
-It also allows to download the data in a format that can easily be uploaded to [Movebank](https://www.movebank.org/), a free online database for animal tracking data.
+- **R package [bioRad][bioRad]**: extract, visualize and summarize aerial movements of birds and insects from weather radar data.
+- **R package [camtrapdp][camtrapdp]**: aims to experiment and test visualization functionalities for camera trap data formatted following the [Camera Trap Data Package standard](https://github.com/tdwg/camtrap-dp).
 - **R package [etn][etn]**: provides functionality to access and process data from the [European Tracking Network (ETN)](http://www.lifewatch.be/etn/) database hosted by the Flanders Marine Institute (VLIZ) as part of the Flemish contribution to LifeWatch.
+- **R package [forrescalc][forrescalc]**: provides aggregated values on dendrometry, regeneration and vegetation of the Flemish forest reserve monitoring network, and functions to derive these data starting from individual tree measurements in Fieldmap.
+- **R package [gulltracking][gulltracking]**: provides functionality to annotate GPS tracking data of gulls stored in [Movebank](https://www.movebank.org/).
+These data are collected by the LifeWatch [GPS tracking network for large birds](http://lifewatch.be/en/gps-tracking-network-large-birds).
 - **R package [n2khab][n2khab]**: provides preprocessed reference data *(including checklists, spatial habitat distribution, administrative & environmental layers, GRTSmaster_habitats)* and preprocessing functions, supporting reproducible and transparent analyses on Flemish Natura 2000 (*n2k*) habitats (*hab*) and regionally important biotopes (RIBs).
-- **R package [forrescalc][forrescalc]**: provides aggregated values on dendrometry, regeneration and vegetation of the Flemish forest reserve monitoring network, and functions to derive these data starting from individual tree measurements in Fieldmap.
+- **Python package [pyinaturalist][pyinaturalist]**: Python client for the [iNaturalist](https://inaturalist.org) APIs.
+- **R package [rgbif][rgbif]**: provides an R interface to the [Global Biodiversity Information Facility API](https://www.gbif.org/developer/summary).

 ## Store data

+- **R package [frictionless][frictionless]**: read and write Frictionless Data Packages.
+A [Data Package](https://specs.frictionlessdata.io/data-package/) is a simple container format and standard to describe and package a collection of (tabular) data.
+It is typically used to publish FAIR and open datasets.
 - **R package [git2rdata][git2rdata]**: an R package for writing and reading dataframes as plain text files.
 Important information is stored in a metadata file, which allows to maintain the classes of variables. `git2rdata` is ideal for storing R dataframes as plain text files under version control, as it strives to minimize row based diffs between two consecutive commits.
 The package is intended to facilitate a reproducible and traceable workflow.

 ## Validate data